 Every week, on Mondays, you must change the water, renew the offerings, and at least one vigil candle must be lit.
 You will burn some frankincense.

-When renewing the offerings, knock three times on the altar with the right hand, and do not forget to pray to loved ones.
+When renewing the offerings, knock on the altar with the right hand three times, and do not forget to pray to loved ones.
 Once the altar is built, you must take care of it!
 Leaving it dirty is disrespectful!

 These are just tips.
 Everyone still sets up their altar with what they have and to their liking.
 They are not mandatory rules.